 Metric reporting using time series analysis shows the patterns and trends of security issues.
 These data points allow analysts to gain valuable knowledge about client networks.

 The SOC analysis process and the methods of autonomy, automation, and metrics foster better functionality and increase triage speed.
-Together, these components—along with Agio’s strong core values—increase the SOC team’s flexibility and are paramount as technology changes continue.
+Together, these components—along with Agio’s strong core values—increase the SOC team’s flexibility and is paramount as technology changes continue.
 Cybersecurity is much more than an IT topic; the human element is essential—and is the central focus of the Agio SOC operations.

 If you have questions about anything you read here, please feel free to reach out to us at firstname.lastname@example.org.
 If you are a current Agio MDR client, you can also reach out to your assigned MDR analyst.